 What to do?

 There is no treatment for this infection, which can last 7 to 10 days.
-Your child can continue to go to daycare if he feels well enough to join in the activities.

 Children are vaccinated against the three main bacteria that cause meningitis: meningococcus, pneumococcus, and Hæmophilus influenzæ.
 As a result, these infections are now rare.
 They do occur occasionally because vaccines don’t cover all strains of the bacteria.

 Children with meningitis quickly become very ill.
 They have fever, pain, and headache.
 They may become irritable and very sleepy.
 Red or blue spots may appear on the body.

 Children with bacterial meningitis appear very ill, and parents will want to consult a doctor right away.

 Various viruses cause this type of meningitis.
 There is no specific treatment.
 It is usually not dangerous and generally goes away without causing any lasting effects.

 What to do if your child has a fever and a rash

 Generally the presence of a rash (i.e., pimples or red patches on the skin) with fever does not indicate a serious illness.
 It’s usually better to consider the child’s general condition rather than the presence of a rash or how high the fever is.

 Keep a close eye on your child’s general condition, behavior, and other symptoms.
 It’s normal for a feverish child to need more cuddling and be less hungry than usual.
 Contact Info-Santé or your doctor if your child has a rash and has been feverish for over 72 hours.